debuglevel/ansible-playbook-template/documentation/Usage/Deployment/Deployment.md

 . bin/activate.fish  # `fish` users may use this (untested)
 ```

-== Start SSH-Agent
+## Start SSH-Agent

 You should start the SSH agent and add your key.
-Running Ansible against multiple hosts will fail if you don't do this.
+Running Ansible against multiple hosts will fail if you don’t do this.

 ```sh
 eval "$(ssh-agent -s)" && ssh-add
 ```

-== Use Ansible
+## Use Ansible

 If you want to run `ansible` or `ansible-playbook` without the convenience wrapper `deploy.sh`, these might be some helpful options: